Convert Vanilla Extract from Cup to Millilitres

 Vanilla essence is a synthetic, alcohol-free stand-in for extract.
 Swap teaspoon-for-teaspoon, but essence delivers a milder, single-note flavour, so a touch more (about 1.25 tsp essence per 1 tsp extract) helps if you want a closer match.
 See what 1 cup of vanilla essence is in millilitres.

 Vanilla bean paste is thicker than extract and carries visible seeds for the speckled finish people love in ice cream and crème brûlée.
 Swap teaspoon-for-teaspoon; paste brings stronger vanilla notes and a touch of added sweetness from its sugar base.
-See what 1 cup of vanilla bean paste is in millilitres.
+See our Vanilla Bean Paste converter.

 Out of vanilla extract?
 See vanilla extract substitutes →